RuxandraBostaca/myPlaylist/README.md

 # myPlaylist
-Proiect web tech

-#Ruxandra Bostaca
+# Ruxandra Bostaca
-#Manager videoclipuri favorite integrat cu Youtube

-Componente:
+This app allows you to manage playlists of Youtube videos.

+##Components:
 1. List of Video playlists
 2. Selected Video playlist - details
 3. Video Search